SDC-Batman/atelier-products-api/README.md

 For testing, the most complex select query in this microservice, styles, is chosen.
 Tests are benchmarked at 1000 clients per second.

 ## DataBase Selection:
 Two databases considered were Postgresql and Mongodb.
 I chose Postgresql because the data I have is structured and highly relational.
-The biggest reason why I went with postgresql was because this microservice is read-only and with Postgres indexing, I could optimize my queries to be around 0.1 ms. The main trade off was that Postgresql is not horizontally scalable.
+The biggest reason why I went with postgresql was because this microservice is read-only and with Postgres indexing, I could optimize my queries to be around 0.1 ms.

 <img src="screenshots/index-query-plan.png" width="500" height="200">